 Below are the guidelines, policies, and procedures regarding the accompaniment of three categories of persons other than PLU student participants on PLU study away programs: essential and non-essential adults and minors.
-For purposes of this policy, study away programs include, but are not limited to, Gateway and Featured semester programs; J-Term, Alternative Spring Break, and Summer Study Away courses; MBA Global Business Perspectives programs; Alumni Travel Seminars; and credit-bearing off campus field-courses.
+For purposes of this policy, study away programs include, but are not limited to, semester Gateway and Featured programs, J-Term, Alternative Spring Break and Summer Study Away courses, MBA Global Business Perspectives programs, Alumni Travel Seminars, and credit-bearing off campus field-courses.
 By way of introduction, the principles guiding these policies for study away programs are:

-- When leading, teaching, or assisting PLU study away programs and courses, the faculty leader/site coordinator/program assistant assumes student safety and security as a first priority alongside the quality and centrality of the students' academic and intercultural learning. - PLU is committed to the development of all faculty/staff in the area of global education, a commitment that must be supported by a policy that enables faculty program leaders, site coordinators, and program assistants to travel with family members if necessary.
+- When leading or teaching PLU study away programs and courses, the faculty leader assumes student/participant safety and security as a first priority alongside the quality and centrality of the students' academic and intercultural learning. - PLU is committed to the development of all faculty in the area of global education, a commitment that must be supported by a policy that enables faculty program leaders to travel with family members if necessary.